 This definitely feels like something that will run its course after a month or two, but it’ll be fun while it last.

-And, for more ideas, check out our list of Gifts For Plant Lovers.
+And, for more ideas, check out our list of Gifts For Succulent Lovers.

 I’m such a fan of snacks.
 We don’t have snack time every night, but if we could, we would.
 I try to buy fun snacks every month because why not.
 You gotta enjoy life, ya know?
 Well, Munch Addict has made our monthly snack time so much easier.